 Open Working Group on Sustainable Development Goals (SDGs)

 An Open Working Group (OWG) of the UNGA was established in January 2013, calling on inputs from “relevant stakeholders and expertise from civil society, the scientific community and the United Nations system in its work”.
 The OWG held eight stocktaking sessions on key themes related to environmental, social and economic sustainability, sitting for 3-5 days each month between March 2013 and June 2013, and then from November 2013 to February 2014.
 The OWG moved into deliberation phase between March and July 2014, culminating in an Outcome Document that was presented in its final report to the UNGA by September 2014.

 11 Thematic consultations

-As described in the Outcome Document of the Special Event on the MDGs that was adopted at the UNGA in September 2013, the SG will present a final report on post-2015 by the end of 2014, synthesising the various inputs to the process, including the OWG on SDGs, the Intergovernmental Committee of Experts on Sustainable Development Financing as well as the results from a second round of consultations among stakeholders that will focus on the means of implementation of a post-2015 Agenda .
-Intergovernmental negotiations will then begin, culminating in September 2015 with a high-level summit to adopt the Post-2015 Development Agenda.
+As described in the Outcome Document of the Special Event on the MDGs that was adopted at the UNGA in September 2013, the Secretary-General will present a final report on post-2015 by the end of 2014, synthesising the various inputs to the process, including the OWG on SDGs, the Intergovernmental Committee of Experts on Sustainable Development Financing as well as the results from a second round of consultations among stakeholders that will focus on the means of implementation of a post-2015 agenda.
+Intergovernmental negotiations will then begin culminating in September 2015 with a high-level summit to adopt the Post-2015 Development Agenda.